Mars Lander 2007... Phoenix dropping onto Mars' North Pole SERIES OF MARS SCOUTING MISSIONS »

 - Many Phoenix science instruments were designed for the unsuccessful 1999 Mars Polar Lander.

 The instrument package.
-The University of Arizona's Lunar and Planetary Laboratory has resurrected the set of instruments designed and built for, but never flown on, NASA's cancelled 2001 Mars Surveyor Lander.
+The University of Arizona's Lunar and Planetary Laboratory resurrected the set of instruments designed and built for, but never flown on, NASA's cancelled 2001 Mars Surveyor Lander.

 Only the Mars Odyssey orbiter [INFO »], flew to Mars in 2001.